Renée of France: Duchess of Ferrara

-Renée was married in April 1528 to Ercole II, Duke of Ferrara, eldest son of Alfonso I d'Este and Lucrezia Borgia.
+Renée was married in April 1528 to Ercole II d'Este, Duke of Ferrara, eldest son of Alfonso I d'Este and Lucrezia Borgia.
 By this marriage, she became known as Renata di Francia.
 Renée received from Francis I an ample dowry and annuity.
 Thus the court that she assembled about her in Ferrara, in the 1530s and 1540s, corresponded to the tradition which the cultivation of science and art implicitly required, including scholars like Bernardo Tasso and Fulvio Pellegrino Morato.
 Poets Clément Marot and Vittoria Colonna, and reformers Bernardino Ochino and John Calvin, were also present at her court.

 On 31 October 1534, her father-in-law died and Ercole succeeded to the throne.
-Hardly had he rendered his oath of allegiance to Pope Paul III when he turned against the French at his own court, many of whom had been brought by Renee.
+Hardly had he rendered his oath of allegiance to Pope Paul III when he turned against the French at his own court, many of whom had been brought by Renée.
 Both their number and influence displeased him; and, besides, he found them too expensive; so he by direct or indirect means secured their dismissal, including the poet Clément Marot.
 And while the Curia was urging the duke to put away the French that were suspected of heresy against Catholicism, there came to Ferrara the Protestant theologian John Calvin, whose journey to Italy must have fallen in March and April 1536.
 Calvin passed several weeks at the court of Renée in the summer of 1536.
 As a result of Renée's patronage, Calvin's opus magnum circulated at the court: the Institutes of the Christian Religion, in two Latin editions (1536, 1539).
 This was at a time when the persecution of Protestants had already begun in the area.
 Among those arrested and tried by the Inquisition were Jehannet, a chorister, Cornillan, an attendant of the duchess, and Bouchefort, a priest from Tournay.
 The Inquisition also arrested a "man of small stature" who escaped, but this was the poet Marot, not Calvin.